AaronNGray/iron-feed/README.md

 be reused with a new model at any time.
 Particularly, any state that may change as the result of a user interaction with the list item must be bound to the model to avoid view state inconsistency.
-### Sizing iron-list
+### Sizing iron-feed
-`iron-list` must either be explicitly sized, or delegate scrolling to an explicitly sized parent.
+`iron-feed` must either be explicitly sized, or delegate scrolling to an explicitly sized parent.
 By "explicitly sized", we mean it either has an explicit CSS `height` property set via a class or inline style, or else is sized by other layout means (e.g. the `flex` or `fit` classes).